kerolloz/codeforces-api-ts/README.md

 ## Authorization

- To access data, API and SECRET key must be needed.To generate API and SECRET KEY visit: [API Settings](http://codeforces.com/settings/api)
+ Although most of the method of the API supports anonymously request, ```codeforces-api-node``` does not allow anonymous request yet.To access API data, must set API and SECRET key before calling methods.To generate API and SECRET KEY visit: [API Settings](http://codeforces.com/settings/api)

 ## Return Data